IamCalories/ML_for_IM_in_ASC/README.md

 >>>>>  <img align="center" src="http://latex.codecogs.com/gif.latex?
 SINR = \frac{signalRSRP}{interferenceRSRP + Noise}" />

-1. RSRP(Reference Symbol Received Power) is "the signal strength" that UE received from the downlink reference signal.
+1. RSRP (Reference Symbol Received Power) is "the signal strength" that UE received from the downlink reference signal.
 > - In our project, in every single time, UE will send RSRP which it received in the last time back to the BS.
 > - Each UE chooses "the strongeset strengest signal" among every BS(in our system: 12 BSs) to be the BS who serves it.
 We called that strongeset strengest signal "signal RSRP".
 Otherwise, "interference RSRP".

 #### state:
-> Because our objective is
+> Since our objective is to maximize the SINR, SINR is proportion to the RSRP reseived by UE.
+RSRP is propotion to the distance between BS and UE and the transmission power transmits from the BS.
+Therefore, we have two parameters in out state.
+The first one is all the locations of BS in our system.
+The second one is the transmission power of each BS.

 #### action:
 #### reward: